rss2email/rss2email/README.rst

 not have a GitHub account and do not wish to acquire one, please come chat in the IRC channel.

-There is a developer chat on the `freenode IRC server`_, in the ``rss2email`` channel.
+There is a developer chat on the `Libera IRC server`_, in the ``rss2email`` channel.
 Feel free to idle.

 Tips and tricks